Contact Us Today (424) 372-3112

 Posted by Sam Israels | May 10, 2020

-Penal Code 422 prohibits making willful threats to commit a crime resulting in great bodily injury or death to someone.
+Penal Code 422, a serious offense, strictly prohibits making willful threats to commit a crime resulting in significant bodily injury or death to someone.
 These threats could be made verbally, in writing, or through electronic communication.
-Also, the threat must be made with the intent that it was actually taken as a threat.
+Also, the threat must be made with the intent that it was taken as a threat.

-In some cases, PC 422 can be filed as a felony by the prosecutor that might lead to being sentenced to a California state prison.
+In some cases, PC 422 can be filed as a felony by the prosecutor, which might lead to being sentenced to a California state prison.

 Criminal threats are frequently directly connected to a domestic violence incident and are far more common than most think.
-The crime of criminal threats is a “wobbler” that means the prosecutor can file the case as either misdemeanor or felony offense.
-Their decision is typically based on the details of the case and defendant's prior criminal record.
+The crime of criminal threats is a “wobbler,” a legal term in California that means the prosecutor can file the case as either a misdemeanor or felony offense, depending on the case details and the defendant's prior criminal record.

-A felony conviction will normally include harsh penalties and even considered a “strike” under the three strikes law.
-Our Los Angeles domestic violence attorneys are providing a closer review below.
+A felony conviction typically includes harsh penalties and is even considered a “strike” under the three strikes law.
+The potential penalties for a felony conviction are severe and our Los Angeles domestic violence attorneys provide a closer review below, highlighting the serious implications of a felony conviction.

 What Must the Prosecutor Prove?